Personal boundaries: why they’re important for children

 A circle of friends is a picture that shows different people in your child’s life.
 Your child is in the middle, and people are in concentric circles around your child.
 Family members are closest to your child, and strangers are furthest away.

-A circle of friends helps your child understand the different people in their life – what their relationship is with these people, how your child should behave with them, and what behaviour is OK from those people.
+A circle of friends helps your child understand the different people in their life.
+For example, it helps your child understand:

 What you need for a circle of friends activity

 You and your child can do a circle of friends activity together.

 You might also need photos of your family and your child’s friends.

 How to do a circle of friends activity with your child